 up the slope.
 The climb up was an ordeal for my out-of-shape physique.
 I took it really slow and stopped for photo breaks whenever I could.
 My guide, Lee-oh, was as encouraging as he could be, but it was no help.
 During our breaks I worked on his English language skills to improve his pronunciation.
 He didn't get a lot of opportunity to practice English.

 We encountered a few villages as we ascended.
 Although the land is desert-like, the local Naxi people are able to grow a variety of crops with careful irrigation and contoured plots.

 A few days earlier I discovered something unusual about many of the hotel beds: they have electric heaters.
 Instead of an electric blanket, which I despise, they have an electric mattress pad.
-I made extensive use of this device every evening before getting into bed.
-The nights were miserably cold and the blankets a little too thin.
+I made extensive use of this device every evening.
+The nights were miserably cold and the blankets were as thin as a pauper's wallet.

 From the hotel, we walked down the road to another guest house run by a family responsible for cutting a trail down to the gorge.
 They charged a nominal fee for passage, but my guide had looked after that.
-Lee-oh insisted that we wait for another group of hikers before descending, but I explained again that I would go it alone so I could stop for photos.
-Organized tours are like that too often, hurry up and wait.
+Lee-oh insisted that we wait for another group of hikers before descending, but.
+I explained again that I would go it alone so I could stop for photos.
+Organized tours are too often in the "hurry up and wait" state.

 I started down the gorge just as the sunlight was crawling down my side of the slope.
-I tried to time it so the light was about a hundred meters further up than I was.
+I tried to time it so the light was about a hundred meters above me.
 I observed the indistinct demarcation between light and shadow as the sun rose above the mountains.